Skip to contents

 data(genesets_example)

-A filtered and normalised gene expression matrix (genes × samples).
+A filtered and normalised, non log-transformed, gene expression matrix (genes × samples).
 Row names must be gene identifiers; column names must match sample IDs in the metadata.

-In this vignette, we use a pre‑processed dataset from Marthandan et al. (2016, GSE63577) with human fibroblasts under replicative senescence and proliferative control.
+In this vignette, we use a pre‑processed RNA-seq dataset from Marthandan et al. (2016, GSE63577), with normalised read counts for human fibroblasts under replicative senescence and proliferative control.
 See ?counts_example for structure.

 # Load example expression data